vertica/vertica-containers/vertica-kafka-scheduler/README.md

 - Mounts the local `/log` directory in the container's `/opt/vertica/log` directory to write logs to help troubleshoot scheduler issues.
 - Passes the Docker `--user` command to specify the user.

-The following command provides an example format when executed from the top-level directory of your cloned repository:
+The following command provides an example format.
+Execute this command from the top-level directory of your cloned repository:

 ```bash
 $ docker run -it \